Ka-Q/demo-webstore-api/README.md

 Note that the project is still heavily WIP, so consistency, security, and polish is not there yet.
 This is a crude draft.

+The database gets reset on a regular basis to delete any modifications made in testing.

 ## Features
 - Support for limiting and ordering results based on a parameter
 - User authentication using bcrypt to secure passwords and an express-session token to keep the user logged in